KQM-git/TCL/characters/electro/sara.md

 {% tab title="C1" %}
 ### **Crow's Eye**

 When **Tengu Juurai** grant characters ATK Bonuses or hits opponents, the CD of **Tengu Stormcall** is decreased by 1s.
 This effect can be triggered once every 3s.

 {% endtab %}

 {% tab title="C2" %}
 ### **Dark Wings**

-Unleashing **Tengu Stormcall** will leave a **Weaker Crowfeather** at Kujou Sara's original position that will deal 30% of its original DMG.
+Unleashing **Tengu Stormcall** will leave a **weaker Crowfeather** at Kujou Sara's original position that will deal 30% of its original DMG.

 | Type | Talent 9% |
 | :--- | :--- |